rks101/eglinux/README.md

 `tail -f`  <= show last part/lines of a file that is getting updated, like logs, e.g., tail -f /var/log/syslog
 `head`     <= show starting lines of a file, default 10 lines from the start

 Q. How can one view (show on the terminal) lines 91 to 95?
-Hint: use head and tail commands.
+Hint: Use head and tail commands.

 ```
 head -95 id_name.txt | tail +91